-Also “minimalist”, the user guide has no front or rear cover, simply comprising one double-sided sheet of paper which folds into 16 pages.
+The User Guide is as “minimalist” as the typewriter itself and has no front or rear cover and comprises one double-sided sheet of paper which folds into 16 pages.

-A bit awkward to read, however the upside is, its easy to scan in two-page pairs.
+A bit awkward to read, but easy to scan in two-page pairs.